dariodinizg/galpao/README.md

-# Comission App created for the brazillian company Gapão do Circo
+# First App created for the brazillian company Gapão do Circo
 company site: http://galpaodocirco.com.br/

 My first program to help a real company.

+OBS: When I created this app I did not know pandas module, so it uses CSV and lots of parsing logic to manage tables.

 The goal of the app is to automate a monthly task of getting an raw table given by the school software and work the data to output a table discriminating values, types of incomes, discounts and other informations for comission pourpose.